Zaederx/JournalApp/README.md

 [See Video](https://youtu.be/YHcCa2SDqf0)
 ## Instructions
 Clone or download the repository then `cd` to that folder in the commandline / terminal.
-Then enter `npm start`and it will load up.
+Then enter `npm install` (for node_modules to install) then `npm start`and it will load up.

 [Trello Page](https://trello.com/b/CXi4WL52)